 The little light observatory at the end of the world

-The ArcLight observatory was established in 2017 as a collaboration between NTNU and UiT and is operated as part of the Arctic ABC Development programme funded by the Norwegian Research Council (project number 245923).
+The ArcLight observatory was established in 2017 as a collaboration between NTNU and UiT and is operated as part of the Arctic ABC Development programme funded by the Norwegian Research Council (project nr 245923).
 It is located at 79N, close to Ny-Ålesund, Svalbard, and it is measuring biological relevant light year round, including the dark polar night.
-The observatory is registered in RiS (project nr.10624).
+The observatory is registered in RiS (project nr 10624).

-All data from the ArcLight observatory will be open access, available through NIRD (link will be updated shortly).
-Datasets will be uploaded annually, and can be visualized through our Enlighten front-end solution (link will be updated shortly)
+All data from the ArcLight observatory will be open access, available through the NIRD (Norwegian Infrastructure for Research Data) archive.
+Datasets will be uploaded annually, and can be visualized through our Enlighten front-end solution.
+In march 2021 we have published the first set of all-sky camera pictures (full year 2020).
+More data will become available as we proceed with the processing.

 How much light is available for biological processes during the Polar Night?
 This question appears simple enough, but the reality is that conventional light sensors for measuring visible light (~350 to ~700 nm) have not been sensitive enough to answer it.
 Beyond this technical challenge, “light” is a general term that must be qualified in terms of “light climate” before it has meaning for biological systems.